anh0701/java/java.md

   - instance variable
   - static variable

-    ```
+    ```tree
       Type of variable
       |
       ├── Local variables
       |   ├── are created when the block is entered, or the function is called
       |   ├── are destroyed after exiting from the block or when the call returns from the function.
       |   ├── the scope of variables exists only within the block in which the variables are declared
       |   └── Initialization of the local variable is mandatory before using it in the defined scope
       |
       ├── Instance variables
       |   ├── non-static variables, declared in a class outside of any method, constructor, block
       |   ├── unlike local variable,we may use access specifiers for instance variables, if do not specify any access specifier, then the default access specifier will be used
       |   ├── Initialization of an instance variable is not mandatory, default value: String is null, float is 0.0f, int is 0, Integer is null, etc.
       |   ├── can be accessed only by creating objects
       |   └── initialize instance variables using constructors while creating an object, or use instance blocks to initialize the instance variables
       |
       └── Static variables (also known as class variables)
           ├── declared similarly to instance variables, difference: declared using the static keyword within a class outside of any method, constructor, or block.
           ├── unlike instance variable, we can only have one copy of a static variable per class, irrespective of how many object we create
           ├── created at the start of program execution and destroyed automatically when execution ends.
           ├── Initialization of a static variable is like instance variable
           ├── access a static variable like an instance variable(through an object)
           ├── cannot be declared locally inside an instance method.
           └── Static blocks can be used to initialize static variables.
     ```

     ```java